giammin/lldb-netcore/hang_cpu_idle.md

 We see, that two threads are using one object for synchronization and:
 - main thread acquired lock on object and got stuck waiting for worker thread to finish
 - worker thread got stuck waiting for main thread to release lock on the same object

-## TODO
-There is no `syncblk` command in current version of sosplugin for dotnet(2.2.3).
-It is available only in preview version.
-These instructions should be rewritten, when `syncblk` will be available in stable branches.